Prevent Blindness Georgia exists to prevent blindness and preserve sight.

 About Prevent Blindness Georgia

-During this past school year, Prevent Blindness Georgia's Star Pupils Children's Vision Screening program, utilizing the services of certified vision screeners, screened more than 29,000 Georgia four year olds and referred about six percent of them to an eye care professional for further evaluation.
+During this past school year, Prevent Blindness Georgia's Star Pupils Children's Vision Screening program, utilizing the services of certified vision screeners, screened more than 34,000 Georgia three through five year olds and referred about seven percent to an eye care professional for further evaluation.
 Suspected eye conditions included amblyopia or "lazy eye" blindness, strabismus or muscle imbalance, and refractive errors.
 If detected at an early age, children's eye conditions, some of which could ultimately lead to blindness, can be corrected with prescription eyeglasses or patching to strengthen the weak eye.
 We recognize that vision problems are the leading handicap of childhood and continue to grow the program across the state as funding permits.

 Prevent Blindness Georgia also offers school nurse and pediatrician training programs.
 Through these programs, school nurses and pediatric offices are trained in the best evidence-based method of vision screening children using a manual jointly published by the American Academy of Pediatrics and Prevent Blindness.

 In 2000, Prevent Blindness Georgia launched Vision Outreach™, a mobile, full-service vision program that offers free vision screenings, eye examinations, and low-cost eyeglasses to low-income adults.
 The unique model of taking vision screeners, eye doctors, equipment, ophthalmic technicians, and even eyeglasses on-site to shelters allows us to diagnose those with eye disease and refer them for further treatment.
-Over the past 12 years, Prevent Blindness Georgia has diagnosed hundreds of cases of eye disease that, if left undiagnosed, would lead to blindness.
+Over the past 12 years, Prevent Blindness Georgia has diagnosed hundreds of cases of eye disease that, if left undiagnosed, could lead to blindness.

 The Georgia Retinal Imaging Project, which utilizes new retinal imaging technology to detect glaucoma and diabetic retinopathy, is underway, thanks to the R. Howard Dobbs, Jr., Foundation which provided funding for the Nidek Automated Fundus camera.
-Prevent Blindness Georgia board chair Scott Pastor, MD, a glaucoma specialist with Eye Consultants of Atlanta, designed the project.
+Past PBGA board co-chair Scott Pastor, MD, a glaucoma specialist with Eye Consultants of Atlanta, designed the project.
 More than 1,000 people at risk for aging eye diseases receive retinal screenings each program year.